-Ways to Get Your Repossessed Vehicle Back:
+Ways to Get Your Repossessed Vehicle Back

-- Agree to an Electronic Disabling Device
+- Agree to an electronic disabling device

-- File Bankruptcy
+- File for bankruptcy

-Time is of the Essence!
+Time is of the Essence

-15 days is most commonly used as the set amount of time whether you are able to choose to pay your back payments or redeem you vehicle by paying it off in full.
+15 days is most commonly used as the set amount of time whether you are able to choose to pay your back payments or redeem your vehicle by paying it off in full.
 If you do not receive notification from your lender after the repossession spelling out your options, you need to call them as soon as possible.
 If you never receive written notification, you should contact a repossession lawyer for help.
 Remember to check your paperwork to find the exact allotment of time allowed.

-How Will Repossession Affect My Credit?
+How Repossession Can Affect Your Credit

-How Will Repossession Affect My Car Insurance?
+How Repossession Can Affect Your Car Insurance

 Do not make any fast moves when it comes to your car insurance.
-It is best to keep your car insurance policy active while going through a repossession.
+It is best to keep your car insurance policy active while going through repossession.
 If you are able to get your vehicle back, you do not want to deal with a car insurance lapse too.
-Cancelling your car insurance policy even for a couple of weeks can put you at risk for nearly double the rates when you go to purchase another policy.
+Canceling your car insurance policy even for a couple of weeks can put you at risk for nearly double the rates when you go to purchase another policy.
 Keeping at least one vehicle insured at all times is the only way to prevent such a hassle.

 Getting your vehicle back after a repossession is tough.
 Most likely you are in this position because you can not afford your current payments.
 Coming up with the cash to pay off your loan or even the back payments might not be an option for you.
 Sometimes a repossession can be the first step in getting your finances back in line.
 It is possible to rebuild your credit with time.